-Although the entire Copyright Essentials guide has information intended to help students, this tab addresses some specific questions that have either been asked by NMSU students or that are common student questions.
-If you have a question that isn't addressed here, please feel free to contact us at email@example.com
+Although the entire Copyright Essentials guide has information intended to help students, faculty, and staff at NMSU, this tab addresses some specific questions that have either been asked by those at NMSU or that are common higher education copyright questions.
+If you have a question that isn't addressed here, please feel free to contact us at firstname.lastname@example.org

 These questions/answers assume that you have read or are familiar with the information found in the Introduction tab.